World Environment Day 2018: India needs to make a collective effort to reduce plastic usage

-Helmed by the United Nations and celebrated on June 5 this year, World Environment Day 2018 is observed to create awareness about the environment.
-Ever since its inception in 1972, the campaign lays great emphasis on the need for sustainable living in this age of indiscriminate waste production.
+Helmed by the United Nations and celebrated on June 5, World Environment Day 2018 is observed to create awareness about the environment.
+Ever since its inception in 1972, the campaign has laid great emphasis on the need for sustainable living in this age of indiscriminate waste production.
 As in the case of most awareness days, the World Environment Day celebrations are centred on a specific theme every year; and 2018’s theme is ‘Beat plastic pollution.’
 The focus is on combating the use of single-use plastic across the world like polythene bags and pet bottles that make up the largest portion of plastic wastes produced by humans and pose a great danger to marine and human life alike.
 Studies show that around half of all plastic manufactured in the world are single-use products – every year, 5 trillion plastic bags are used in the world.
 Alarming, right?

 ALSO READ | World Environment Day 2018 theme, slogan: Moving towards a plastic-free future

-The highlight of this year’s World Environment Day is that India is the global host and it’s celebrating by conducting beach clean-up drives.
-This year’s theme also has great implications for India.
+This year’s theme has great implications for India.
 With China banning the import of plastic wastes in a bid to curb pollution, India will become the next destination for foreign forces to dump their wastes.
 Considering India has close to non-existent means of managing plastic wastes, this would spell environmental hell for the country.

 The world’s second largest country by population, India produces an estimated 25,000 tons of plastic waste a day.
-Jayakumar, executive director of Thiruvananthapuram based NGO Thanal says, “One of the biggest problems India faces is that while we have adopted usage of plastics to a huge extent, we do not have the kind of regulatory mechanisms to manage the waste effectively.”
+Jayakumar, executive director of Thiruvananthapuram based NGO, Thanal says, “One of the biggest problems India faces is that while we have adopted usage of plastics to a huge extent, we do not have the kind of regulatory mechanisms to manage the waste effectively.”

 But of late, India has been making active efforts to reduce plastic usage in the country.
 For instance, the ban on plastic bags have been enforced in 25 states and Union Territories in India; the effectiveness of this ban is questionable though, with plastics continuing to flow unchecked in these regions.
 Jayakumar continues, “One reason state governments are finding effective implementation difficult is because the Environment Protection Act has several limitations and loopholes plastic manufacturers use in their favour.
 More importantly, the component of citizens’ education is critical in managing and regulating plastic waste; they need to be brought up as citizens who are fit to use plastic responsibly.
 For this, awareness is not sufficient; everyone needs to be trained to manage plastic wastes.”